Visiting Victoria & UVic

 Beacon Hill.
 Photo by Marie-Michèle Bouchard.

 On-campus food venues are available, although many are closed on the weekends during the summer months.
-Most on-campus cafés offer a discount on coffee if you bring your own mug, and will accept credit card, Canadian cash, or debit card for payment.
-Please click the links for current hours.
+Please click the links below and see Hours and Locations for details about opening hours.

 - BiblioCafé, McPherson Library: a variety of coffee and specialty drinks, pastries, and light lunch options.